-The Georgia Department of Community Health (GDCH) provides this policy for Synagis[®] (palivizumab) prophylaxis for its Fee-For-Service (FFS) members during the 2020-2021 respiratory syncytial virus (RSV) season.
+The Georgia Department of Community Health (GDCH) provides this policy for Synagis (palivizumab) prophylaxis for its Fee-For-Service (FFS) members during the 2023-2024 respiratory syncytial virus (RSV) season.
 The policy is centered on the recommendations by the American Academy of Pediatrics (AAP) and the Georgia Chapter of the AAP (GAAAP).
-Based on the review of data on the seasonality of RSV, palivizumab pharmacokinetics, changing incidence of bronchiolitis hospitalizations, effect of gestational age and other risk factors on RSV hospitalization rates, mortality of children hospitalized with RSV infection, effect of wheezing, and palivizumab-resistant RSV isolates, the AAP/GAAAP recommendations are driven by the limited clinical benefit derived from palivizumab prophylaxis.
+Based on the review of data on the seasonality of RSV, palivizumab pharmacokinetics, changing incidence of bronchiolitis hospitalizations, effect of gestational age and other risk factors on RSV hospitalization rates, mortality of children hospitalized with RSV infection, effect of wheezing and palivizumab-resistant RSV isolates, the AAP/GAAAP recommendations are driven by the clinical benefit derived from palivizumab prophylaxis.
 The GDCH policy is as follows:

 - According to AAP/GAAAP, in general, up to five doses are sufficient to provide protection throughout the RSV season since five monthly doses will provide more than 6 months (>24 weeks) of serum concentrations.
 A maximum of up to 5 doses will be allowed for the following members: - Preterm infants <29 weeks' gestation who are <12 months of age. - Preterm infants <12 months of age with chronic lung disease (CLD) of prematurity (<32 weeks' gestation) who required >21% oxygen therapy during the first 28 days of life.
-Prophylaxis will be allowed for these members during the 2nd year of life if they required medical support during the 6-month period before the RSV season. - Infants <12 months of age with hemodynamically significant congenital heart disease (CHD) who are acyanotic receiving medication to control congestive heart failure (CHF) and will require cardiac surgical procedures or have moderate to severe pulmonary hypertension or have cyanotic heart defects and the decision regarding RSV prophylaxis was made in consultation with a pediatric cardiologist. - Infants <12 months of age with pulmonary abnormality or neuromuscular disease that impairs ability to clear secretions from the upper airways. - Children <24 months of age who are profoundly immunocompromised. - Children <24 months of age with cystic fibrosis. - Dosing will not be allowed for infants with active infection or history of infection during the current season. - High-risk infants discharged from the hospital in February should receive a February and a March dose.
+Prophylaxis will be allowed for these members during the 2nd year of life if they required medical support during the 6-month period before the RSV season. - Infants <12 months of age with hemodynamically significant congenital heart disease (CHD) who are acyanotic receiving medication to control congestive heart failure (CHF) and will require cardiac surgical procedures or have moderate to severe pulmonary hypertension or have cyanotic heart defects and the decision regarding RSV prophylaxis was made in consultation with a pediatric cardiologist. - Infants <12 months of age with pulmonary abnormality or neuromuscular disease that impairs ability to clear secretions from the upper airways. - Children <24 months of age who are profoundly immunocompromised. - Children <24 months of age with cystic fibrosis. - Dosing will not be allowed for members who have received Beyfortus (nirsevimab), with active RSV infection or with a history of RSV infection during the current season. - High-risk infants discharged from the hospital in February should receive a February and a March dose.
 High-risk infants discharged from the hospital in March should receive a March dose.
-High-risk infants born during the RSV season should receive a dose in the hospital 48-72 hours prior to discharge. - Only prescribers or prescriber offices are allowed to submit requests for Synagis[®].
+High-risk infants born during the RSV season should receive a dose in the hospital 48-72 hours prior to discharge. - Only prescribers or prescriber offices are allowed to submit requests for Synagis.
 Stamped or copied signatures will not be accepted.

 Based on RSV surveillance data, the RSV season in Georgia is typically October through March.
-Thus, GDCH will allow RSV prophylaxis therapy of up to 5 doses with palivizumab beginning October 1, 2020 and ending March 3, 2021 based on AAP/GAAAP recommendations.
-If the season extends into March, dosing exceptions past March 3rd through March 31st will be allowed for high-risk infants discharged from the hospital in February as well as in March who do not receive the March dose in the hospital.
+Thus, GDCH will allow RSV prophylaxis therapy of up to 5 doses with palivizumab beginning October 1, 2023 and ending March 4, 2024 based on AAP/GAAAP recommendations.
+If the season extends into March, dosing exceptions past March 4th through March 31st will be allowed for high-risk infants discharged from the hospital in February as well as in March who do not receive the March dose in the hospital.
 Please see the table below for the maximum number of palivizumab doses.
-We will continuously monitor the start and end of the 2020-2021 RSV season.
-Please check back for any changes or updates.
+We will continuously monitor the start and end of the RSV season, especially in light of recent atypical RSV levels observed in Georgia.
+Based on RSV surveillance data reported by the Centers for Disease Control and Prevention (CDC) and the Georgia Department of Public Health (GDPH), GDCH may continue to approve Synagis (palivizumab) doses on a monthly basis for eligible patients until RSV levels are below threshold.
+Please check back for policy updates.